cncf/kubernetes-community-days/planning/about-organizing.md

 * **Primarily for community engagement**.
 Organizers and speakers must avoid vendor pitches.
 * **Inclusive**.
 Organizers must make reasonable efforts to work with others, regardless of their organizational affiliation.

+## Timline

+Here is a [planning timeline](https://docs.google.com/spreadsheets/d/1bvCiyyDut1seSnBE6pzVevcJkXLeWbxbncvhFsyY8PI/edit#gid=0) you can review, then make a copy and edit.
+We have noted aspects that are for in-person events vs online only.

 ## Assembling Your Team

 The first step towards a successful event is building a team.
 Look for potential team members in local user groups and Meetups, such as the [CNCF Community Groups](https://community.cncf.io/), or online in the public Kubernetes slack or other related online communities.